headwinds/headwinds/README.md

 ### Present

 I am seeking new exmployment.
 Ideally, I'm looking to join a company as either a Senior or Staff level engineer where I can lead and build frontend React UI as well contribute to the SQL-based backend with either Node, Python or Go.
 I would also be happy to write 100% frontend code and collaborate with backend engineers and data scientists.
-I can always explore new languages in my spare time and I enjoy learning how they fit together securely.
+I can always explore new languages in my spare time and I enjoy learning how they all fit together securely by buiding a project from front to back.

 [Linkedin](https://ca.linkedin.com/in/brandonflowers)